lyz-code/blue-book/docs/ccc.md

 And always, have a lot of fun.

 To get more insights read [this article](https://jascha.wtf/angels-at-chaos-about-volunteering-and-fitting-in/)
+## First time angel tips

+If you're lost on what shifts you might want to take here is the ones I've found easy to do:
+- Talk access shifts: You will be on the access of the talks making sure that the doors are opened and closed when it should and that people do not linger in the corridors, whenever you want to see a talk in one of the main tracks take these shifts as you'll be able to watch it fine and also help the organisation.
+If you know for sure you'll be attending one of these talks, reserve the shift the day before as they usually fly away soon.
+- Standby angel: You just stay in heaven for a couple of hours waiting for someone to tell you what you need to do.
+It's a good shift to know people and to find your place in heaven.
+If you know for sure you'll have a free slot between talks and workshops, reserve the shift the day before as they usually fly away soon.
+- At teardown: If you can stay after the congress has ended, help in the tear down, I first go to the assemblies that have attracted me the most and then go to heaven to see what else is needed.
 ## [The engelsystem](https://angelguide.c3heaven.de/#_the_engelsystem)
 The [Engelsystem](https://engel.events.ccc.de/) is the central place to distribute the work to all the helping angels.
 It can be a bit overwhelming at the beginning but you will get used to it and find your way around.